stilos25/cv/index.md

 * Distributed Systems
 * Data engineering
 * Machine Learning,
-But most importantly trying to do something __impactful__ and improve the lifes of people.
+But most importantly trying to do something __impactful__ and improve the lives of people.

 ## Skills
 *(More experienced --> least experienced)*